Thomas More Society: Challenges to COVID-19 public health measures

-During the COVID-19 pandemic, the Thomas More Society filed a number of lawsuits on behalf of various parties to stop or weaken public health measures implemented to stop the spread of the virus.
+During the COVID-19 pandemic, the Thomas More Society filed lawsuits on behalf of various parties to stop or weaken public health measures implemented to stop the spread of the virus.
 They contended that capacity limits, social distancing rules, face covering requirements, and vaccine mandates violates the religious liberties of churches and individuals.
-The group filed a similar lawsuit on behalf of a Wisconsin anti-abortion group which claimed that the COVID-19 restriction on public gatherings unlawfully blocked the group from gathering.
+The group represented Grace Community Church, a Los Angeles County megachurch, in one case.
+It filed a similar lawsuit on behalf of a Wisconsin anti-abortion group which claimed that the COVID-19 restriction on public gatherings unlawfully blocked the group from gathering.

 Failed efforts to overturn 2020 presidential election outcome

 The Thomas More Society has been aligned with the presidential administration of Donald Trump.
 Trump appointed Sarah Pitlyk, a special counsel to the society, to a federal district judgeship.

 In 2020, after Trump was defeated by Joe Biden in the 2020 presidential election, the Thomas More Society established the Amistad Project as part of an attempt to overturn the results of the 2020 presidential election.
 Trump repeatedly and falsely claimed that the election was marred by voter fraud.
 The project was led by former Kansas Attorney General (and later Liberty University professor) Phillip Kline, although his law license was suspended.
 The effort was tied to Jenna Ellis, a senior legal adviser to the Trump campaign who was also special counsel to the Thomas More Society.
 The Amistad Projects filed lawsuits on behalf of supposed "grassroots" groups (with titles such as the "Pennsylvania Voters Alliance" and "Wisconsin Voters Alliance") in the swing states won by Biden (Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin).
 All the suits were rejected or dismissed by the courts.
 Ellis's tie to the society and the project suggested "a coordinated effort to flood the nation's courts with repetitive litigation" allowing Trump to continue to claim that the election results remain contested.

-On December 14, 2020, ahead of the electoral college vote, Amistad Project attorney Ian Northon accompanied a group of self-described "Republican electors" in Lansing who were attempted to cast Michigan electoral votes for Trump, despite Biden winning Michigan and being previously certified as the winner.
+On December 14, 2020, ahead of the electoral college vote, Amistad Project attorney Ian Northon accompanied a group of self-described "Republican electors" in Lansing who were attempting to cast Michigan electoral votes for Trump, despite Biden winning Michigan and being previously certified as the winner.
 Northon claimed the "electors" were "fulfilling their constitutional duty."
 The fake "votes" cast by the pro-Trump "alternate electors" have no legal standing.